idameitil/polyphenol-oxidases/README.md

 ## Seed table
 A seed table was created manually: `data/seeds.tsv`.

+## Aguilera data
+The supplementary table with the dataset from the Aguilera data was downloaded and saved in `data/Aguilera-data/12862_2013_2332_MOESM1_ESM.xlsx`.

+The sequences for the ones with accession numbers were retrieved with efetch and put in the table `data/Aguilera-data/aguilera_with_seq.xlsx`

+The data was include in a table with the same setup as `data/seeds.tsv` - `data/Aguilera-data/aguilera-dataset.xlsx`.

 ## Fasta file
 A fasta file is created by running `python src/data-collection/make-fasta.py`.
 This creates the file `data/seeds.fa`.

+## Running Interproscan on seeds

 ## Enriching seeds
 The seed table is enriched with taxonomy by running `python src/data-collection/enrich-seeds.py`.
 This creates the file `data/seeds-enriched.tsv`.